-- 4. Students must complete one of the following lab sequences: BIO101/102, PHY201/202, or PHY241/242.
-In general, biology majors should choose BIO101/102.
-Students intending to major in biology or forensic science at VCU are strongly encouraged to substitute BIO110/120 for BIO101/102.
-Physics majors should complete PHY241/242. - 5.
-Science students may choose from the following science/advanced math electives: BIO 101, BIO 102, BIO 205, BIO 206, BIO 256, CHM 241, CHM 245, PHY 201, PHY 202, PHY 241, PHY 242, MTH 173, MTH 174, MTH 177, MTH 240, MTH 277, MTH 279.
-Please note that students cannot count both PHY201/202 and PHY241/242 toward their degree and that many of the listed courses have prerequisites.
-Students intending to major in geology can also use GOL 105 to count as a science elective.
+Students must complete one of the following lab sequences: BIO 101/102, PHY 201/202, or PHY 241/242.
+In general, biology majors should choose BIO 101/102.
+Upon approval of the Division Dean, a student may be able to use BIO 110 and BIO 120 to fulfill this requirement.
+Physics majors should complete PHY 241/242.
+Students cannot count both BIO 101/102 and BIO 110/120 toward their degree.

+- 4. Science students need 8 credits of science/advanced math electives and may choose from the following courses: BIO 101, BIO 102, BIO 170, BIO 206, BIO 253, BIO 256, CHM 241, CHM 245, CHM 245, CHM 246, PHY 201, PHY 201, PHY 241, PHY 242, MTH 173, MTH 174, MTH 174, MTH 240, MTH 277, MTH 279.
+Please note that students cannot count both PHY 201/202 and PHY 241/242 toward their degree.
+Please note that many of the listed courses have prerequisites.
+Students intending to major in environmental science should consult with their advisor and transfer institution on whether ENV 121 and ENV 122 may be appropriate courses for them.
 Physics majors should consider choosing the advanced math electives from the list above.
-With permission from the Division of Mathematics, Natural and Health Sciences, intended Health Science majors (Clinical Laboratory Science, Dental Hygiene, Radiation Science, Occupational Therapy, or related health science) may use BIO 141/BIO 142 or BIO 231/BIO 232 to count as a science elective.
-Please check with your advisor to plan out your classes. - 6.
-The literature requirement can be satisfied by any 200-level English literature course, exclusive of composition and creative writing courses.
-7. Degree requirements include a conceptual humanities course (i.e., literature, philosophy, religion) that offers breadth of knowledge, therefore the elective requirement may be satisfied by completing an approved conceptual or applied humanities course.
-See web site (www.jtcc.edu/humanitieselectives) for a list of approved conceptual and applied humanities electives.
+With permission from the Division of Mathematics, Natural and Health Sciences, students intending to major in certain health science majors such as Clinical Laboratory Science, Dental Hygiene, Radiation Science, Occupational Therapy, or Exercise Science may use BIO 141/BIO 142 to count as a science electives.
+BIO 150 may also be used as a science elective for Health Science majors.
+Please check with your advisor to plan out your classes. - 5.
+The social/behavioral science elective can be satisfied with the following prefixes: PSY (except PSY 100), SOC, ECO, GEO, PLS, and HIS. - The literature requirement can be satisfied by any 200-level English literature course, exclusive of composition and creative writing courses.
+Degree requirements include a conceptual humanities course (i.e., literature, philosophy, religion) that offers breadth of knowledge, - 7.
+Degree requirements include a conceptual humanities course (i.e., literature, philosophy, religion) that offers breadth of knowledge, therefore the elective requirement may be satisfied by completing an approved conceptual or applied humanities course.
+See website (www.jtcc.edu/humanitieselectives) for a list of approved conceptual and applied humanities electives.